 As a neutral coordinator and mediator, you always have to keep an eye on all sides.
 The European parent company must also be convinced of proposed solutions and compromises.
 Without skilful communication and subtle strategy, it will not be possible to implement the measures.

-Confident organization and communication provides persuasion
+Sovereign organization and communication does the work of persuasion

 There is no getting around a crisis team on site - persuasion cannot always be achieved from a distance.
 Supported by a European crisis manager on site, it was possible to establish a communication link from the Indian sites and trade unions via the crisis manager to the European headquarters.